OpenInternet/saferjourno/content/scenarios/index.en.md

 **For the trainer**

-This scenario covers both online abuse.
-Detailed best practice guidance on these topics can be found in chapter seven of the guide and can be used to teach this section.
+This scenario covers online abuse, though learners should also have a good understanding of account security.
+Detailed best practice guidance on these topics can be found in [chapters seven](/chapter-7) and [two](/chapter-2) of the guide and can be used to teach this section.

 **The scenario**